What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • Bronze - bronze.

-All papers shown are FSC and ISO 9706 certified (durable or durable).
-They are designed taking into account the specifics of offset, silk-screen and flexography printing, they have shown themselves excellently in post-printing processing.
+All presented papers are FSC and ISO 9706 certified (durable or long lasting paper).
+They are designed taking into account the specifics of offset, silk screen and flexography printing, and have shown excellent results in post-printing processing.
 Materials supplied in digital formats are certified by HP Indigo and Xerox.

 Tracing paper produced by the Fedrigoni concern has proven itself in Russia.
-Over the past 20 years, it has been pleasing Russian printers with the quality and high manufacturability of the material, and designers and artists with its original appearance and a wide range of possible applications.
+Over the past 20 years, it has pleased Russian printers with the quality and high technology of the material, and designers and artists with its original appearance and a wide selection of possible applications.

 In addition to pure cellulose translucent white tracing paper Glama Basic, which was already mentioned above, the company offers Glama Color- also pure cellulose, but tinted tracing paper.

-It is recommended for offset, silk-screen, letterpress printing, as well as for varnishing, embossing, blind embossing and foil stamping.
+It is recommended for offset, silk-screen, letterpress printing, as well as for varnishing, embossing, blind and foil stamping.
 Digital printing does not guarantee consistent results.
-Pre-testing is required.
+Preliminary testing is necessary.

 Density 62 g/m2 -